chevere/parameter/README.md

 $result = validated('myFunction', $var);
 ```

-Use `reflectionToParameters` and `reflectionToReturn` functions for manual validation:
+Use `reflectionToParameters` and `reflectionToReturn` functions for manual validation for arguments and return value:

 ```php
 use ReflectionFunction;